 Good luck to everyone faced with the challenge of surviving without a home.

-Yes, you may be homeless for a while ... but I hate to think you'd see a day without hope.
+Many of us in the world have seen hard times and yet managed to rebuild our lives and find happiness and security again.
+Yes, you may be homeless for a while, but I hate to think you'd see a day without hope.
 Make a positive plan and do your best to stick to it.

 I wish you all the best.